 - DST and K in the last two round: No kicker or DST is worth taking before the last two rounds in any normal-sized league.
 Letting league mates make this mistake results in more points for teams that wait.

-- Target List: My favorite feature of Draft Analyzer is the ability to save players that you want to target.
-Even if Draft Analyzer doesn’t consider your targets a top choice, the software will still notify you that your favorite player is likely to be off the board by your next pick.
+- Target List: My favorite feature of Draft Hero is the ability to save players that you want to target.
+Even if Draft Hero doesn’t consider your targets a top choice, the software will still notify you that your favorite player is likely to be off the board by your next pick.
 My 2017 targets in PPR leagues are Stefon Diggs, Theo Riddick, Jacquizz Rodgers, DeAndre Washington, and Andy Dalton.

 - Avoid List: Empty.
 Every player becomes a value at some point in the draft and I want to be sure that I am notified when those values become available.

-Draft Analyzer recommended LeSean McCoy here, but after LeVeon Bell and David Johnson are off the board, I will almost always opt for a WR in the first round of PPR drafts—the WR position is generally more dependable than the RB position, especially after the first couple of backs are drafted.
+Draft Hero recommended LeSean McCoy here, but after LeVeon Bell and David Johnson are off the board, I will almost always opt for a WR in the first round of PPR drafts—the WR position is generally more dependable than the RB position, especially after the first couple of backs are drafted.
 I’m rarely concerned with which RBs will be available in the next couple of rounds, as I tend to subscribe to the Zero-RB theory in PPR leagues.